claygiffin/100-coaches-site/src/pages/coaches/index.md

     tags:
       - Corporate Executive
       - Executive Coach
+  - bio: >-
-  - bio: "Himanshu is the Founder & CEO of Center of Strategic Mindset (COSM ™), a Thought Leadership and Consulting organization, focused on advising boards on Strategy, People and Risk.
+      Himanshu is the Founder & CEO of Center of Strategic Mindset (COSM ™), a Thought Leadership and Consulting organization, focused on advising boards on Strategy, People and Risk.
 He is a C-Suite Executive Coach who works with Promoters, Boards, CXOs and top leaders in the disciplines of managing strategy, driving execution; implementing Balanced Scorecard and developing top leadership.
 In the past, he has been the Advisor and Coach in Residence with two leading Pharma businesses.
 He is currently consulting a Big 4, a large Indian Global conglomerate, a leading financial company, a chemical company, a logistics company and many more.
       Prior to COSM, he headed Strategy Alignment, Balanced Scorecard and Leadership Development at Tata Consultancy Services (TCS).
 He instituted an integral coaching model based on Eastern & Western Philosophy.
 At TCS, he was responsible for making Strategy Everyone’s Job, strengthening organic Leadership and driving culture of coaching.
 He successfully implemented Balanced Scorecard and won TCS the Balanced Scorecard Hall of Fame Award, for strategy execution.
 He was also recognized as BSC Professional of the year 2012 by Dr. Robert Kaplan & David Norton.
       Himanshu was also appointed as the Business Coach for ‘Industry Vertical Heads’ for a Global Innovation Program under Prof Vijay Govindarajan, Tuck School of Business.
 Himanshu’s three most significant organizational pursuits included expanding the ‘Imagination of the Organization’ developing ‘Strategic Thinking’ among Top Leaders’ and enabling ‘Big Picture Envisioning’.
 Himanshu excels in Scenario Planning, War Gaming and Art of Questioning for future creation.
 He operates at the intersection of strategy, leadership & coaching, a rare differentiator.
 He has excellent mindshare with leading management thinkers such as Gary Hamel, Vijay Govindarajan, Marshall Goldsmith, Roger Martin and Joel barker and has co-authored blogs and articles with some of them.
 With more than 3000 coaching hours with senior leaders, he is a sought-after coach and key-note speaker.
-He has coached a large number of top leaders, CEOs & MDs of different organizations, globally. \r\n\n\rHimanshu has driven multiple and significantly-complex transformation initiatives leading to customer experience.
+He has coached a large number of top leaders, CEOs & MDs of different organizations, globally.

+      Himanshu has driven multiple and significantly-complex transformation initiatives leading to customer experience.
 As a change architect, he has the knack of ascertaining the hidden intricacies pertaining to people, processes and systems that impacts the productivity as well as operational excellence.
 Prior to TCS, Himanshu founded Mavrik Consulting focused on Strategy, Leadership Development & Leading Change.
 The journey of entrepreneurship was preceded by significant tenures in United Nations International Staff (Chief People Officer in UN, Africa), Armed Forces and a short stint as a Geologist, at the beginning of his career.
 In his 29 years of journey, he has held significant leadership assignments in Strategy, Operations and Leadership Development.
 He holds Masters in Strategy, Geology and is an MBA in International Business from IIFT, Delhi.
+His accreditations include: –

+      *

-His accreditations include: –\r\n\n* \rDesign Thinking from HPI (Hasso Plattner Institute), Potsdam Germany\r\n* Certified Independent Director from Directors Club\r\n* Certified C-Suite Executive Coach\r\n* Global Innovation Leadership & Leadership and Strategic Impact, Tuck Business School\r\n* Developing Global Business Strategy, Wharton Leadership Program\r\n* Blue Ocean Strategy, Blue Ocean Institute, Insead\r\n* Balanced Scorecard, Palladium (Kaplan – Norton)\r\n* Leadership Architect & Hi-Pot Master Class from Lominger, Korn/Ferry International\r\n* Crucial Conversation, Vital Smarts\r\n\nHe is a constant learner, practice-leader & a prolific speaker on Strategy, Leadership, Innovation; Paradigms; Organizational Immunity and Leading Change.
+      Design Thinking from HPI (Hasso Plattner Institute), Potsdam Germany

+      * Certified Independent Director from Directors Club

+      * Certified C-Suite Executive Coach

+      * Global Innovation Leadership & Leadership and Strategic Impact, Tuck Business School

+      * Developing Global Business Strategy, Wharton Leadership Program

+      * Blue Ocean Strategy, Blue Ocean Institute, Insead

+      * Balanced Scorecard, Palladium (Kaplan – Norton)

+      * Leadership Architect & Hi-Pot Master Class from Lominger, Korn/Ferry International

+      * Crucial Conversation, Vital Smarts

+      He is a constant learner, practice-leader & a prolific speaker on Strategy, Leadership, Innovation; Paradigms; Organizational Immunity and Leading Change.
 He is a regular speaker at GE-Tuck Leadership Roundtable at Crotonville, Bloomberg; GE Digital Learning Summit and many other global summits.
 He also advises Ivey League institutions on curriculums for Executive Education, based on his industry insights.
 He regularly writes in leading journals & portals, delivers key note address in global forums and teaches as a visiting faculty in leading B-Schools.
-Himanshu is now committed to replicate above success in organizations seeking aspirational growth; scale-expansion and reinvention and/or the ones that are struggling with issues that are hampering it."
+Himanshu is now committed to replicate above success in organizations seeking aspirational growth; scale-expansion and reinvention and/or the ones that are struggling with issues that are hampering it.
     coachName: Himanshu Saxena
     photo: /uploads/Himanshu Photo I.jpg
     tags: